-There will be many instances where more than one workbook contains required data.
+To avoid the Backstage view, open the Options window, go to the Save category , and check the Don't show Backstage when opening or saving files using keyboard shortcuts checkbox.
+This will also apply if using buttons added to the QAT.
+There will be many instances where more than one workbook contain required data.
 While having many worksheets in a workbook allows for large and varied data sets within a single file, it is still common to have data broken down into smaller more manageable sets in individual files.